stackbit/jamstackthemes/content/theme/Dark-Portfolio-Template-11ty.md

   - Single Page
   - Blog
   - Portfolio
-description: This is a port of the 'Dark Portfolio Template" by W3C to 11ty!
+description: This is a port of the Dark Portfolio Template by W3C to 11ty!
 stale: false
 ---